ChairImpSec/Dataset-EMFI-Coil-Evaluation/README.md

 ## 📈 Dataset Description

 ### Measurement Folders
-The `measurement` directory contains subfolders for each target, as described below:
+The `measurements` directory contains subfolders for each target, as described below:

 | Folder                | Target Description                     |
 |-----------------------|----------------------------------------|